The Tomb of the Cybermen: Plot

-When Victoria awakens, she confronts Kaftan, who holds her at gunpoint to prevent her from interfering.
-However, she is attacked and rendered unconscious by a Cybermat, which Victoria destroys.
-Retrieving Hopper and co-pilot Callum, who have stayed to repair the rocket, they open the hatch to mount a rescue, using smoke grenades to distract the Cybermen.
-Though they are able to rescue most of the party, Toberman is recaptured and taken to be converted.
-Disarming and placing Klieg and Kaftan in the weapon testing room while they wait for the rocket to be repaired, the group is attacked by a swarm of Cybermats, which the Doctor incapacitates with electrical currents.
-After repairing a cybergun on the dummy, the Logicians return and open the hatch, believing that they can still forge their alliance with the Cybermen.
+Landing on the planet Telos, the Doctor, Jamie, and Victoria meet Parry, the leader of an archaeological expedition.
+Funded by Kaftan, who is accompanied by her colleague Klieg and her servant Toberman, the group have found and seek to explore the tomb of the Cybermen, who died out five centuries before.
+The Doctor helps open the tomb's electrified doors and stays behind with Parry and Klieg to open the crypt while the others explore the building.

+After another crewman is killed by a cybergun-testing machine, Parry decides to call off the expedition, only to be informed that someone has sabotaged the rocket ship, stranding them until repairs are completed.
+The crew open and enter the crypt; leaving Kaftan and Victoria behind, they find a small army of frozen Cybermen.
+Kaftan and Klieg betray the group and revive the Cybermen, who they hope to recruit for a conquest of the universe.
+However, the Cybermen seize the crew, intending to rebuild their invasion force and conquer Earth.
+The repair crew mount a rescue and recover most of the party, but Toberman is recaptured and partially converted.
+The group disarm and imprison Kaftan and Klieg, only for them to repair the cybergun, hoping to force the Cybermen into their alliance.

-With their energy levels running low, the Cybermen return to their tombs whilst the Cyber-Controller and a partially converted Toberman meet with the group.
-Taking him to the revitalizing chamber, the Doctor attempts to sabotage the process.
-Controller escapes and turns on the group.
+With their energy levels running low, the Cybermen return to the crypt whilst their Controller and Toberman meet with the group.
+The Doctor attempts to sabotage the Controller's revitalization, but it escapes and attacks the group.
 After it murders Kaftan, Toberman breaks free of the Cybermen's conditioning and disables it.
-While he, the Doctor, and Jamie return to refreeze the tombs, Klieg, unable to accept that the Cybermen will not forge an alliance, tries to stop them, only to be murdered by a Cyberman.
-After Toberman destroys it, the Doctor activates the tombs, hoping that the Cybermen will stay there for good.
+While he, the Doctor, and Jamie return to refreeze the crypt, Klieg, unable to accept that the Cybermen will not forge an alliance, tries to stop them, only to be murdered by a Cyberman.
+After Toberman destroys it, the Doctor activates the crypt, hoping that the Cybermen will stay there for good.

-The Doctor reseals the tombs and sets up counter measures to ensure the Cybermen will not be revived again.
-After resetting the defenses, he discovers the Controller is still functional and flees, working with the survivors to close it into the tombs.
-Whilst the others struggle to keep the Controller inside, Toberman sacrifices himself to close the doors, completing the circuit, and electrocuting both him and the Controller.
+The Doctor resets the tomb's defences to ensure the Cybermen will not be revived again, only to discover the Controller is still functional.
+The Doctor flees and tries to enclose it with the survivors' help, but they are overpowered.
+Toberman sacrifices himself to close the doors, completing the circuit and electrocuting both him and the Controller.
 With the rocket repaired, the expedition leaves, the Doctor and his companions bidding them goodbye.
 As they leave, they fail to spot a surviving Cybermat, which approaches Toberman's body.